HYPOD – Hyperspectral Oil Leak Detection for airborne pipeline monitoring

 Preparation of the drone flight and calibration of the hyperspectral sensor system by staff of the Scene Analysis Department.

-• Investigation of the technical and operational requirements for the airborne hyperspectral inspection system and the creation of a corresponding overall system concept.
+• Investigation of the technical and operational requirements for the airborne hyperspectral inspection system and the creation of a corresponding overall system concept

-• Integration of all system components into the flight platform and operationalization of the system.
+• Integration of all system components into the flight platform and operationalization of the system

-Hyperspectral remote sensing and image exploitation
+Hyperspectral remote sensing and image data analysis

 A single flight stripe with 16 oil catch pans, detected oil spills are marked in red.